Visit the Wieliczka Salt Mine

 How do you get to the Wieliczka Salt Mine?

-It’s quite easy to get to the Wieliczka Salt Mine from Krakow.
-By train, you can go direct from Krakow Główny station to Wieliczka Rynek Kopalnia and it’s just a short walk from there.
+It’s quite easy to get to the Wieliczka Salt Mine from Krakow by public transport.
+By train, you can go directly from Krakow Główny station to Wieliczka Rynek Kopalnia and it’s just a short walk from there.

 By bus, catch number 304 from Dworzec Główny Zachód to Wieliczka Kopalnia Soli.